 Okay so $10,000/6= $1,666.67.
 That sounds pretty doable right?
 Not so intimidating as $10,000 can look.
 Take a look at your expenses and calculate how much you need to save for paying your bills.
 I highly recommend getting a budget app that tracks your spending history to give you a clear picture on your income vs expenses month by month.
-I use the Mint app and it categorizes my spending, my income, and my credit cards.
+Every month I use Google Sheets to track our budget.
+Google Sheets has a free monthly budget template where I can clearly track spending based on different categories.
+I also use the Mint app (free) and it categorizes my spending, my income, and my credit cards.

 Now if you are living on a single income, or if you make minimum wage, or are working part time, your monthly income might be $1,600 or less.
 That is okay!
 Maybe all you can save is $300, $400, or $500 a month.
 Do your absolute best to save as much of your paycheck that is not going to mandatory bills.
 It may take longer than 6 months to reach your $10,000 goal, and that is perfectly fine.
 Saving money should be exciting, not challenging or stressful.

 3. Never Pay Interest or Fees